FermanFX/basqa-bir-readmy/README.md

 ---

-# 5. Technical Architecture
+# 5. Working Mechanisms of Models

-## Softmax Regression Architecture
+## Softmax Regression

 Softmax Regression is a linear classifier with the following architecture: